louisetxz/ecommerce-fraud-detection/README.md

 Fraudulent transactions are a significant challenge for e-commerce platforms.
 This project leverages machine learning techniques to classify transactions as fraudulent or legitimate based on various features.
 The project emphasizes minimizing false negatives to ensure fraudulent transactions are detected effectively.

 ---

-## Dataset Overview

-The dataset contains transactional data from an e-commerce platform, including engineered features to support fraud detection.

-- **Number of Transactions in Version 1**: 1,472,952
-- **Number of Transactions in Version 2**: 23,634
-- **Features**: 16
-- **Fraudulent Transactions**: Approximately 5%

----

 ## Problem Statement

 The objective is to develop a machine learning model that: